mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from the user's perspective, the flow of the pages in the web application._

+> Our web application's user interface offers a clear and structured  for the user roles of Manager and Helper.
+All users can log in and access their personal "dashboard".
+If the user decides to have the role of "Helper", their personal page or dahsboard will display a list of available needs in the organization.
+Furthermore, they will be able to view and manage their Funding Basket ,which includes adding and removing needs.
+The Helper view also contains a feature which allows users to search needs by a specific name type and access a detail description of said need.

+> On the other, the 'admin" or " U-fund manager, logs in to an administrative dashboard where they can oversee and and modify the needs in their cupboard.
+> Both user roles have the opportunity to log out of the site whenever it is convenient.

 ### View Tier
 > _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.